Pod-Point/laravel-aws-pubsub/README.md

 ### Configuration

-Similar to what you would do for a standard Laravel SQS queue, you will need to add the following connection and configure your credentials in the `config/queue.php` configuration file:
+Once the package is installed and similar to what you would do for a standard Laravel SQS queue, you will need to add the following connection and configure your credentials in the `config/queue.php` configuration file:

 ```php
 'connections' => [